Are You an Alum?

 Matt Goodwin (2013) explored the topic of migration in science fiction in dystopian states and virtual reality in his dissertation “The Fusion of Migration and Science Fiction in Mexico, Puerto Rico, and the United States.”
 Matthew has an MA in Philosophy of Religion and Systematic Theology from the Graduate Theology Union in Berkeley.
 His anthology Latino Rising, a collection of Latino science fiction and fantasy literature is coming out soon and he is translating the work of Pablo Brescia from Spanish to English. firstname.lastname@example.org

-Daniel Pope (2013) is currently Assistant Curator for the Massachusetts Multicultural Film Festival, University of Massachusetts, Amherst.
+Daniel Pope (2013) currently holds a position as a Lecturer in Film Studies and Assistant Curator for the Massachusetts Multicultural Film Festival at the University of Massachusetts, Amherst.
 His dissertation topic was “Enigmatic Realism: Doing Justice through Photography and Figuration in Sebald, Marias, and Hemon.”
 He earned his BA in English literature, then studied poetry in Peru with a Fulbright scholarship.
 His interests include word/image narratives, tropes of travel, transnational cinemas, documentary film, Caribbean literature, and rhetoric of narrative. email@example.com

 Hongmei Sun (2013) is currently Assistant Professor of Chinese, George Mason University, Fairfax, VA.
 Her dissertation topic was titled “Translating Trickster, Performing Identity: Representations Of The Monkey King (Sun Wukong) in Chinese and Asian American Rewritings.”
 She graduated from Peking University with an MA in Comparative Literature.
-Her interests include Asian American literature, translation studies, and Asian mythology. firstname.lastname@example.org
+Her interests include Asian American literature, translation studies, and Asian mythology.
+She recently published the book Transforming Monkey: Adaptation and Representation of a Chinese Epic (Seattle: U of Washington Press, 2018). firstname.lastname@example.org.

 Rhona Trauvitch (2013), originally from Haifa, Israel, now works as an instructor in the Department of English at Florida International University, teaching mostly literature and film courses.
 Her PhD dissertation is titled “Adventures in Fictionality: Sites along the Border between Fiction and Reality.”
 She holds an MS in Social & Public Communication from the London School of Economics, and spent a year at Oxford University.
 Her most recent publication is “Mise en Abyme and Quantum Mechanics: The Reader as Observer” in Interface between Literature and Science: Cross-disciplinary Approaches to Latin American Texts, ed.
 Victoria Carpenter (Newcastle upon Tyne: Cambridge Scholars Publishing). email@example.com